varesio/ControlCenterManual/docs/README.md

 Currently the Evaluation Kits are split into two categories:

 1. All-in-one Evaluation Kits with direct USB support
-2. Evaluation Kits requiring a SEK-Sensorbridge to communicate with a laptop.
+2. Evaluation Kits requiring a Sensorbridge to communicate with a laptop.
 More information regarding the SensorBridge can be found in a later section.

 The table with the supported sensors above outlines the hardware requirements for the different Sensor Evaluation Kits.